- Services

 The Whakatipu Recycling Centre accepts lightbulbs, batteries, and engine oil.

-QLDC is currently developing an A-Z Waste and Recycling Directory to help you find out what belongs in your kerbside bins and where other unwanted items can be dropped off for reuse, recycling or safe disposal.
+QLDC has developed an A-Z Rubbish and Recycling Directory to help you find out what belongs in your kerbside bins and where other unwanted items can be dropped off for reuse, recycling or safe disposal.
+Navigate through our A-Z Rubbish and Recycling Directory.

 Dirty materials make the job really unpleasant for our recycling crews.
 Dirty materials also fail the quality standards for recycling.